Columbus Importuning Lawyer

 We are aware law enforcement in Franklin County and the state of Ohio has made this and other similar offenses a top enforcement priority – and are committed to helping suspects and defendants ensure the government did not overstep its bounds in investigation, conducting stings, and arresting clients.

-For a free and confidential case evaluation, contact us.
+For a confidential case evaluation, contact us.